Does my business qualify as an ESIC

 Do I Need To Be An Australian Resident to Apply for ESIC Status?

-To be eligible for ESIC status, the company must’ve been incorporated or registered in the Australian Business Register within the last three years.
-Investors don’t need to be Australian residents, but foreign residents may find the tax incentives redundant if they are not being taxed in Australia.
+To be eligible for ESIC status, the company must’ve been incorporated or registered in the Australian Business Register.
+Investors don’t need to be Australian residents, but foreign residents may find the tax incentives redundant if they're not paying tax in Australia.

 What are the Rules for Trusts and Superannuation Funds within the ESIC Program?

-If the investor is a trust, partnership or superannuation fund, specific rules apply that dictate who or what entity is entitled to and/or receives the tax incentives.
-This is an area that requires special care to ensure the tax incentives are correctly dealt with.
+If the investor is a trust, partnership or superannuation fund, specific rules apply that dictate who or what individual entity is entitled to and/or receives the tax incentives.
+This is an area that requires specialist advice to ensure the tax incentives are correctly dealt with.

-What Documentation Do I Need to Make and Keep for ESIC?
+What Documentation Do Companies and Investors Need for ESIC?

-Can I Cash Out or Carry Forward the ESIC Tax Offset?
+Can an Investor Cash Out or Carry Forward the ESIC Tax Offset?

 Talk to our Grants and Incentives Experts About Your ESIC Eligibility